- About Us

 As of March 2013, the Bronx School Justice Working Group has facilitated three CDF-NY-developed workshops for safety agents.
 Overall responses from the safety agents indicated that the workshop was eye-opening, who reflected on their experiences in Bronx schools in order to brainstorm disciplinary approaches that look past zero tolerance practices.

 NYC School Justice Partnership Taskforce: CDF-NY is a member of the NYC School Justice Partnership Taskforce, which aims to raise awareness of schools’ over-reliance on suspensions and arrests and its impact on the lives of thousands of students in NYC.
 The Taskforce released a report, Keeping Kids In School and Out of Court, in May 2013, which highlights the use of alternatives such as restorative justice, positive behavioral supports, and social-emotional learning.
 Such practices more appropriately deal with student misbehavior and help build positive school climate, which is necessary for keeping students safe and learning.
-Can we add a sentence or two about the role of the courts in this work – maybe pull one or two of the report’s specific recommendations.
 To read the report, please click here.